yellobyte/USB-Atmel-In-Circuit-Programmer/README.md

 ## PCB Files ##

 You find the schematic, board pictures and the Gerber production files (rev 1.1) in folder [**PCB**](https://github.com/yellobyte/USB-Atmel-In-Circuit-Programmer/blob/main/PCB).
-The Gerber files will be accepted by almost all PCB manufacturers.
+I zipped all necessary Gerber files into file "USBasp Gerber Files Rev1.1.zip".

+All you need is to send the zip file to a decent PCB manufacturer, pay and wait for the PCB(s) to arrive at your doorstep.

+Remark:
 The pictures in folder [**Doc**](https://github.com/yellobyte/USB-Atmel-In-Circuit-Programmer/blob/main/Doc) still show board revision 1.0.
-Revision 1.1 contains only minor improvements.
+Revision 1.1 is almost identical and contains only cosmetic changes.